 The North Korea Problem

-Advances in the DPRK’s missile and nuclear capabilities mean that the North Korean challenge is now, as former undersecretary of State Wendy Sherman stated at Brussels Forum, “the most serious and the most difficult we will face.”
+Advances in the DPRK’s missile and nuclear capabilities mean that the North Korean challenge is now, as former undersecretary of State Wendy Sherman stated at GMF's Brussels Forum, “the most serious and the most difficult we will face.”
 But the greater urgency with which the problem is being addressed has not made the policy options any easier.

 The Obama administration’s approach of “strategic patience” was less a strategy and more an unhappy byproduct of the badness of all the other choices.
 The Trump administration is now facing the same set of choices but with a ticking clock, given the prospect that North Korea will acquire the means to strike the continental United States in the coming years.

-At Brussels Forum, Sherman argued that while “We’ve already tried everything, we haven’t tried everything at the same time.”
+At GMF's Brussels Forum, Sherman argued that while “We’ve already tried everything, we haven’t tried everything at the same time.”
 Sherman suggested a coordinated effort including sanctions, covert operations, deterrence, missile defense, dialogue, and addressing China’s worries in order to get them on board in maintaining an effective sanctions regime.
-The latter element has become a central part of the Trump administration’s approach, and the new president has already demonstrated a striking willingness to subordinate virtually all other elements of the US-China relationship – trade, Taiwan, and the South China Sea among them – to securing Beijing’s cooperation.
+The latter element has become a central part of the Trump administration’s approach, and the new president has already demonstrated a striking willingness to subordinate virtually all other elements of the U.S.-China relationship – trade, Taiwan, and the South China Sea among them – to securing Beijing’s cooperation.